 How to Get Ready for Your First Meeting with a Motorcycle Accident Attorney

 A motorcycle wreck can be a terrifying experience, but the trauma of this event can often pale in comparison to what awaits in the weeks ahead.
-Victims often experience considerable pain and suffering, are burdened with astronomical costs, and must grapple with debilitating limitations stemming from their injuries.
-In this dire situation, it’s only natural to feel overwhelmed.
+Victims often experience considerable pain and suffering, are burdened with medical expenses and out-of-pocket costs, and must contend with new and debilitating injuries.

-Thankfully, meeting with a personal injury attorney can provide you with reliable guidance during this challenging chapter of your life.
-Not only can a lawyer assess your situation to determine your next best steps, but you will also have a chance to ask questions about what to expect as your case unfolds.
+Meeting with a personal injury attorney can help provide reliable guidance during this challenging time of your life.
+Not only can a lawyer assess your situation to determine your next best steps, but a lawyer can also prepare your personal injury claim and likely answer many of your time-sensitive, pressing questions.

 Document the Incident in Writing

-While your legal team will probably conduct their own investigation into the accident, you can assist them by bringing along any proof you’ve collected on your own.
+While your legal team will probably conduct their own investigation into the accident, you can assist them by bringing along any proof you have collected on your own.
 Such evidence might include:

 Track Your Damages Carefully

 To recover compensation in a motorcycle accident claim, you will have to provide proof of the damages you incurred.
-Such evidence might include receipts for repairs, invoices for medical treatments, or estimates for home modifications.
-Keep in mind that such losses are often just the tip of the iceberg when it comes to the range of damages you might be able to pursue.
+Such evidence might include receipts for repairs, invoices for medical treatment, or estimates for home modifications.
+Keep in mind that these losses are often just the tip of the iceberg when it comes to the range of damages you might be able to include in your claim.

 For instance, if you suffered an injury that prevents you from returning to work, you may be able to recover compensation for loss of future earnings.
-Alternatively, if your injuries caused you considerable pain and suffering, you might have grounds to seek a payout for non-economic damages.
+Alternatively, if your injuries caused you considerable pain and suffering, you might have grounds to seek compensation for these non-economic damages.

-The initial consultation isn’t just a chance for your attorney to assess your situation.
-You will also have an opportunity to ask them questions that might help give insight into proceedings.
-Examples of some of the questions you might want to ask can include:
+The initial consultation is not just a chance for your attorney to evaluate your claim.
+You will also have an opportunity to ask questions which might help you decide whether your claim is worth pursuing, which attorney might be right for you, and what to expect if you pursue a personal injury claim.
+Examples of some of questions you might want to ask can include:

 - Have you handled cases similar to mine in the past?